-And with Making Tax Digital rolling out for most businesses over the VAT threshold in April, using HMRC-approved accounting software has never been more important.
 Xero can link to your business bank account and your point-of-sale system to track all transactions and expenses in real-time – with no data entry from you or your team.
 The system pools all data to create a transparent, accessible dashboard of your financial situation – one that’s automatically updated every day.
 And because all information comes directly from the bank, it’s reliable and accurate.

 There will be some rough spots in the months ahead for the UK’s small business sector as we approach the Brexit deadline.
 Businesses which adopt the right tools and processes now and plan ahead with their accountants will have the best chance of weathering the coming storm.
 Besides, businesses that have made it this far have already demonstrated that they have all the grit and resilience they need to take on turbulent times.

 At Xero, we’ve also released several new features – such as Business Snapshot and a pilot of our short-term cash flow feature – which we believe will give you the visibility and insight you need to manage cash flow, no matter what comes next.
 Visit our dedicated Brexit Hub for more advice.